 Learn more about Wilmette

-Adjacent to Northwestern University, the Wilmette neighborhood features tree-lined streets with Victorian-style homes and stately mansions including interesting boutiques and shops, and wonderful restaurants.
-It’s a safe place to live.
-The crime rate in Wilmette is lower than average for the country.
+Adjacent to Northwestern University, the Wilmette neighborhood features tree-lined streets with Victorian-style homes and stately mansions set nearby interesting boutiques and shops and wonderful restaurants.
+The esteemed suburb of Chicago has plenty to offer, see, and do.
+Click here for more

 Business Week ranks Wilmette 7th on their list of best places to raise children in the U.S.